hku-systems/SOTER/README.md

 **Expected results:**

-- MLCapsule incurs the highest latency (i.e., highest bar) among all systems and models.
+- The TEE-shielding system (i.e., MLCapsule) incurs the highest latency (i.e., highest bar) among all systems and models.
-- For VGG19: partition-based systems (i.e., SOTER, AegisDNN, and eNNclave) have similar inference latency, which should be lower than MLCapsule.
+- Partition-based systems (i.e., SOTER, AegisDNN, and eNNclave) have similar inference latency, which should be lower than MLCapsule.
-- For other five models: SOTER incurs slightly higher latency than AegisDNN;
-  eNNclave is not applicable to these five models (i.e., N/A in figure).
+- SOTER incurs slightly higher latency than AegisDNN; eNNclave is not applicable to other models except VGG19 (i.e., N/A in figure).

 **Important notes for Experiment 1:**